anandsahuofficial/easycheml/docs/source/data_preprocessing.rst

 .. py:class:: easycheml.preprocessing(*,dataset,target_name,VarianceThreshold_value,multicollinear_threshold additional_cols_list=None)

+    .. py:method:: preprocess_data()

-    :dataset: path of the dataset
+    :param dataset: path of the dataset
-    :target_name: name of the target variable in the given dataset
+    :param target_name: name of the target variable in the given dataset
-    :VarianceThreshold_value: feature selector that removes all the low variance features from the dataset that are of no great use in modeling.
+    :param VarianceThreshold_value: feature selector that removes all the low variance features from the dataset that are of no great use in modeling.

         * If Variance Threshold = 0 (Remove Constant Features )
         * If Variance Threshold > 0 (Remove Quasi-Constant Features )

-    :multicollinear_threshold: Multicollinearity is a situation where two or more predictors are highly linearly related
+    :param multicollinear_threshold: Multicollinearity is a situation where two or more predictors are highly linearly related

         * 0 < Multicollinear Threshold < 1

-    :additional_cols_list: list of columns excluded in preprocessing
+    :param additional_cols_list: list of columns excluded in preprocessing

 >>> from easycheml.preprocessing import PreProcessing